Travel Health Guidance for Schools

 In recent years there has been an increase in school excursions overseas to countries where health hazards may be present.
 In addition, school exchange visits to countries in the developing world, which may entail extended periods abroad, are also on the increase.

-Enquiries to the Travel and International Health (T&IH) team at Health Protection Scotland (HPS) from excursion organisers and head teachers seeking guidance, highlight that there is often confusion regarding travel health preparation for school excursions.
+Enquiries to the Travel and International Health (T&IH) team at Public Health Scotland (PHS) from excursion organisers and head teachers seeking guidance, highlight that there is often confusion regarding travel health preparation for school excursions.

 This coupled with an increase in travel related illness such as travellers' diarrhoea and schistosomiasis in returning school parties suggests that there is a need for specific advice for schools